 Rather than buy some advertising space on Head for Points, British Airways wanted us to work with them on three sponsored articles to highlight some of the new attractions the area has to offer.

-In the last post we looked at Los Angeles.
+In the last article we looked at Los Angeles.
 This article focusses on San Francisco.

 Looking at the BA Low Fare Finder tool, you can reach San Francisco with British Airways for as little as £595 return in World Traveller and £868 in World Traveller Plus.
 I doubt the leisure market will be too keen on the current non-sale price £3,253 in Club World, but there are good deals on this route in the regular BA sales as well as possibilities to reduce the cost by starting in Ireland or elsewhere in Europe.